-How often a premises is inspected depends on a level of assigned risk, based on the types of food prepared and people served:
+How often a premises is inspected depends on its level of risk.
+Risk is based on the types of food prepared and the people served.

 - High risk premises are inspected at least three times per year.

-- Moderate risk premises are inspected at least twice a year.
+- Moderate risk premises are inspected at least twice per year.

 - Low risk premises are inspected at least once per year.

-- Additional inspections may be conducted to investigate complaints, suspected food-borne illnesses, and emergency situations like fire, power outage, and flood.
+We may conduct additional inspections to investigate complaints, suspected food-borne illnesses, and emergency situations like a fire, power outage and flood.

 Inspectors look for: